quiz254/rsp_tcp/README.md

  - Version 0.2.8: More buffers else multiple multiple boxes will stutter.
  - Version 0.3.0: No more settings needed unless the defaults aren't good for you.
  - Version 0.3.2: Splitted Broadcast and DAB notches and they are anabled by default
+ - Version 0.3.3: When -f is used at commandline the server will ignore frequency changes from client like progfreq!!!

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code